Semantic Scholar: Indexing

-Semantic Scholar is free to use and unlike similar search engines (i.e. Google Scholar) does not search for material that is behind a paywall.
+Semantic Scholar is free to use and unlike similar search engines (e.g., Google Scholar) does not search for material that is behind a paywall.

 One study compared the index scope of Semantic Scholar to Google Scholar, and found that for the papers cited by secondary studies in computer science, the two indices had comparable coverage, each only missing a handful of the papers.

+In 2026, Semantic Scholar listed these 35 publishers as source of scholarly metadata: Association for the Computational Linguistics, ACM, ArXiv.org, BioOne, bioRXiv, BMJ Journals, Cambridge University Press, CiteSeerX, CTTI Clinical Trials, DBLP, De Gruyter, Frontiers, HAL, HighWire, IEEE, IOP Publishing, Karger, medRXiv, Microsoft Academic Graph, Papers with Code, Project Muse, PubMed, SAGE Publishing, Science, Scientific.Net, ScitePress, Springer Nature, SPIE, SSRN, Taylor & Francis Group, The MIT Press, The Royal Society Publishing, The University of Chicago Press, Wiley, Wolters Kluwer.

 Number of users and publications

 As of January 2018, following a 2017 project that added biomedical papers and topic summaries, the Semantic Scholar corpus included more than 40 million papers from computer science and biomedicine.
 In March 2018, Doug Raymond, who developed machine learning initiatives for the Amazon Alexa platform, was hired to lead the Semantic Scholar project.
 As of Aug 2019, the number of included papers metadata (not the actual PDFs) had grown to more than 173 million after the addition of the Microsoft Academic Graph records.
 In 2020, a partnership between Semantic Scholar and the University of Chicago Press Journals made all articles published under the University of Chicago Press available in the Semantic Scholar corpus.
-At the end of 2020, Semantic Scholar had indexed 190 million papers.
-In 2020, Semantic Scholar reached seven million users per month.
+At the end of 2020, Semantic Scholar had indexed 190 million papers and reached seven million users per month.
+In 2026, it claims indexing 214 millions papers.

+Basic corpus for AI discovery tools

+Semantic Scholar corpus is used by most of the AI discovery tools that start to emerge since 2020 : Elicit, SciSpace, Consensus.app, Undermind.ai, Asta of Ai2, etc. Alongside other freely open scholarly metadata infrastructures like OpenAlex or the permanent identifiers repositories (CrossRef for DOI, ORCID, etc.) helped the development of these tools.